xuyennguyen/rojo/README.md

 ### The "name" of the Binary

-The "name" of the binary is either defined by the module (e.g. `graphics` for the Graphics Module), or by the test-case or example name (e.g. `)
+The "name" of the binary is either defined by the module (e.g. `graphics` for the Graphics Module), or by the test-case or example name (e.g. `example_Teapot`)

 ### Binary Prefixes